Losant/losant-docs/docs/getting-started/walkthrough.md

 ![Add Device](/images/getting-started/walkthrough/add-device.png "Add Device")

-The [Forecast.io API](https://developer.forecast.io/docs/v2) provides a lot of information, but we're only going to track and store the most common information people are typically interested in.
+The [Dark Sky API](https://darksky.net/dev/docs/forecast) provides a lot of information, but we're only going to track and store the most common information people are typically interested in.

 ![Device Settings](/images/getting-started/walkthrough/device-settings.png "Device Settings")